-If the application is to connect the electricity supply for a house or other straightforward installation and suitable network is available then the following happens:
+If the application is to connect the electricity supply for a house or other straightforward installation, and suitable network is available, then you will need to undertake the following:

 Only Wellington Electricity Approved Contractors can make connections or alterations to our networks.
 Those contractors are familiar with the special safety requirements associated with the work and with our standards and procedures for any work on our networks.

 Yes.
 Wellington Electricity treats a temporary builder's supply the same as any other new connection.
 Often the electrician will install the temporary supply box on the section and arrange for a Wellington Electricity Approved Contractor to connect it to the network.
 In many cases the temporary supply box is positioned close to the final location of the meter box on the house, so the cable that connects the temporary supply to the Wellington Electricity network can also be used to connect the finished house to the network.
 This saves work when the house is completed and the temporary supply box is no longer required.

 The customer generally owns everything on their private property except for a few items such as meters and hot water relays, which are the responsibility of your electricity retailer.

 This means that property owners are responsible for the maintenance and repair of the electrical lines and equipment on their property.
 Wellington Electricity owns and manages the lines and equipment up to the point of supply, which is usually on the boundary of your property.
 The point of supply is the fuse either at the top of the pole, or the black plastic boxes located on the property boundary or on the roadside that form a connection point joining the consumer's private underground service cable to Wellington Electricity’s underground network.